 Entry into the fellowship program is at the PL-4 level (fourth year post-M.D.) or later.
 Fellows receive a concurrent appointment of Clinical Fellow at Harvard Medical School as they participate in the teaching of medical students and house staff.

 Applications and inquiries from physicians seeking training are always welcome.
 The Division is particularly interested in applications from highly qualified minority pediatricians.
 A visit to the Division and its programs will usually provide a comprehensive picture of the Division’s activities, clinical programs and an opportunity to meet with current fellows.

 We participate in the DBP fellowship match.
-All applications should be submitted through the Electronic Residency Application Service (ERAS), here (hyperlink to https://www.aamc.org/services/eras/) .
-For questions related to the match, please contact Rosetta Mojahed-Dacey via email (hyperlink to my email) or call 617-355-1933.
+All applications should be submitted through the Electronic Residency Application Service (ERAS).
+For questions related to the match, please contact Rosetta Mojahed-Dacey via email or call 857-218-5642.

 Inquiries can be made to:

 300 Longwood Avenue, BCH3185